lukehsiao/tecs-hardware-kbc/README.md

 $ python hack/opamps/digikey_analysis.py
 ```

-This will output an F1 Score for Digikey and a `digikey_discrepancies.csv' file
+This will output an F1 Score for Digi-Key and a `digikey_discrepancies.csv' file
 in the `analysis` directory for manual evaluation.

 ## Performance Experiments

 In addition, we have a set of scripts in [`scripts/`](./scripts/) which show how
 our scaling experiments were run.
 These can be modified to run on consumer
-hardware by modifying the commandline arguments provided.
+hardware by modifying the command-line arguments provided.